viny182/KFloorP/README.md

-# This is my version of the project KFloorP.
-New features and some improvements have been added:

-* CSS adjustment;
-* Code optimization and cleaning.
-* Improved metadata search;
-* Addition of several icons, including for the weather forecast;
-* Addition of more device types;
-* Added friendly name / blank display option for sensors;
-* Exclusive page for viewing all lights;
-* Exclusive page for viewing all automations;
-* Exclusive page for viewing all media players;
-* Full page for viewing a player (changed in main.js file)

-And more...

 **KFloorP** is a floorplan panel dashboard created for [Jaiblroken*](#requirements) Kindles and other low specs/older browsers devices, heavily based/inspired on the awesome projects [Hatki](https://github.com/tombo1337/hatki) and [Basic-Hass-Dash](https://github.com/nirkons/Basic-Hass-Dash).

 It focus on depending on anything else besides Home Assistant to fetch the data, and to be easy to deploy and maintain.

 <img src="./kindle.jpg" width= "30%" height="30%"/><img src="./kindle2.jpg" width= "30%" height="30%"/><img src="./kindle3.jpg" width= "30%" height="30%"/>

 ## Features